 We didn’t price a construction project where we knew we wouldn’t be competitive.
 Not only would it have been a waste of effort but a high price could put the client off asking us to price another project in the future.
 Always understand your opposition for the project – are they more desperate for the project than you, maybe they’re working on another project close by which could give them the competitive advantage of being able to share resources.

 Some companies are just good at doing certain projects or have a good working relationship with the client.
-Understand your limitations and if you know your price won’t be competitive just decline pricing the project with a polite letter to the client.
+Understand your limitations and if you know your price won’t be competitive just decline to price the project with a polite letter to the client.

 9. Is there sufficient time to price a construction project properly

 A poorly completed proposal is a poor reflection on your company.
 An error made in haste could cost the company severely if you are awarded the project.
-Ask for more time to price the project or respectfully decline pricing it.
+Ask for more time to price the project or respectfully decline to price it.

 Bear in mind though you will also waste supplier’s and subcontractor’s time asking for prices and they won’t appreciate their time being wasted on too many of these “budgetary exercises”.